spack/spack-tutorial/tutorial_spack_scripting.rst

    :language: python

 Notice we added importing and using the system package (``sys``) to access access the first and second command line arguments.
-We also concretized the exclude spec.

 Now we can run this new command by entering the following: